Learn how to personalize a backpack in one of five fun ways! Get ideas for how to decorate a backpack that kids will absolutely love.

 Glue on features made from felt, pipe cleaners and Kawaii cabochons (resin charms; also on Etsy).

 Bundle thirty 12-inch lengths of trim (like yarn, shoelace, or twill tape).
 Tie another piece around the middle; knot a lobster swivel clasp onto it; add glue to the knot; wrap to cover.

 Fold the bundle in half; wrap a piece of trim around it a few times near the top; tie off.

 Flatten air-dry clay to ½ inch thick.
 Use a cookie cutter to make a shape; cut it in half.
 Press an eye pin (find it in the jewelry section of craft stores) into each half; let dry.

 Paint it; let dry; coat with gloss varnish; let dry again.
 Add clasps to eye pins with jump rings (also in the jewelry section).

-What are your favorite ideas for personalized backpacks?
+What are your favorite ideas for how to personalize a backpack?
 Let me know in the comments!

 Are you ready for the bonus idea I mentioned?
 Learn how to make a painted backpack with a galaxy theme!
 Oh, and there are matching shoes too (this would have thrilled me as a child).
-Press “PLAY” in the center of the video below:
+Press “PLAY” in the center of the video in this post.